 3 Strain

-In Chapter 2 we learned how to calculate normal and shear stresses with respect to a plane of interest, such as a cross-sectional area or an inclined plane.
-If stresses get too large the object will break, so it is important that engineers design structures and machines such that the stresses stay within certain acceptable limits.
+Chapter 2 showed how to calculate normal and shear stresses with respect to a plane of interest, such as a cross-sectional area or an inclined plane.
+If stresses increase too much, the object will break, so it is important that engineers design structures and machines such that the stresses stay within certain acceptable limits.
 It is also important that objects do not deform so much that they are no longer fit for their original purpose.
 Strain is a measure of the intensity of a deformation—that is, the deformation per unit length.

-Imagine two points on a body, A and B separated by some distance L (Figure 3.1).
-In statics (and dynamics), objects are assumed to be rigid and they do not deform when subjected to forces.
-In reality, forces will cause an object to deform and its dimensions will change.
+Imagine two points on a body, A and B, separated by some distance L (Figure 3.1).
+In statics (and dynamics), it is assumed that objects are rigid and do not deform when subjected to forces.
+In reality, forces will cause an object to deform and consequently its dimensions will change.
 As points A and B move with the object, the distance between them will change to some new distance L’.

-These deformations may be very large relative to the size of the object (e.g., a rubber band) or they may be relatively small (e.g., structural members) but there will always be some amount of deformation as no material is infinitely stiff, as we will learn in Chapter 4.
+These deformations may be very large relative to the size of the object (e.g., a rubber band), or they may be relatively small (e.g., structural members), but there will always be some amount of deformation because no material is infinitely stiff, as we will learn in Chapter 4.
 Engineers must design structures and machines such that these deformations are not excessively large for the intended application.

-This chapter will introduce two types of strain.
-Section 3.1 covers normal strain which, like normal stress, occurs when objects are subjected to axial loads.
-Section 3.2 covers shear strain which, like shear stress, occurs when objects are subjected to shear loads.
+This chapter introduces two types of strain.
+Section 3.1 covers normal strain, which like normal stress occurs when objects are subjected to axial loads.
+Section 3.4 covers shear strain, which like shear stress occurs when objects are subjected to shear loads.

 3.1 Normal Strain